 Analysts and traders interviewed in the WSJ story are holding fast to the story that the hedge fund troubles at Bear Stearns are unlikely to have broader market impact.
 Nonetheless, the fear is there:

 “We’re waiting to see if [Bear Stearns’ troubles] will be repeated” elsewhere, said David Ader, head of government bond strategy at RBS Greenwich Capital.
 If signals of distress start showing up at more hedge funds, it “has the power to stress [risk premiums] and put a bid in the [Treasurys] market,” Mr. Ader added.

+I’ve gotten plenty of emails today asking one question: why did Merrill force the issue here when nearly everyone else appears to have settled behind closed doors?
 I know that I don’t have a firm answer here, although I do have an unfounded theory I won’t share in this space.
-The only answer I’ll provide is that Merrill surely had its reasons -- read into that what you will.
+The only answer I’ll provide is that Merrill surely had its reasons — read into that what you will.